Education Programs

 Two-Week Electives

 The Dell Med curriculum includes two-week experiences dedicated to career exploration in the second and fourth years.
 Students can choose rotations in a variety of specialties to help them decide which specialty they wish to pursue.
-Charles Osterberg, M.D., directs the elective program.

-Acting Internships and Four-Week Electives
+Acting Internships & Four-Week Electives

 By facilitating acting internships and electives, the department helps medical students prepare for their next steps.
 Acting internships allow students to experience life as a resident in a particular field.
 Electives allow students to learn more about a specific area of medicine or surgery while spending time in the residency programs they are considering.
 The department encourages students who may apply to its graduate medical education programs to spend a month with Dell Med on an acting internship or elective.

-Research Internship and Fellowship
+Research Internship & Fellowship

 The Value-Based Health Care Summer Research Internship provides an accepted or currently enrolled medical student with experience working closely with leading department faculty on clinical and/or health services research projects.
 Additionally, the Orthopaedic Value-Based Health Care Fellowship gives medical students an opportunity to learn about and investigate topics relevant to value-based health care payment and delivery models through firsthand exposure to the Musculoskeletal Institute at UT Health Austin.